awsdocs/amazon-ec2-user-guide/doc_source/capacity-reservations-using.md

 ## Modifying a Capacity Reservation<a name="capacity-reservations-modify"></a>

-You can change an active Capacity Reservation's attributes after you have created it\.
+You can change the attributes of an active Capacity Reservation after you have created it\.
 You cannot modify a Capacity Reservation after it has expired or after you have explicitly canceled it\.

 When modifying a Capacity Reservation, you can only increase or decrease the quantity and change the way in which it is released\.
-You cannot change a Capacity Reservation's instance type, EBS optimization, instance store settings, platform, Availability Zone, or instance eligibility\.
+You cannot change the instance type, EBS optimization, instance store settings, platform, Availability Zone, or instance eligibility of a Capacity Reservation\.
 If you need to modify any of these attributes, we recommend that you cancel the reservation, and then create a new one with the required attributes\.

 If you specify a new quantity that exceeds your remaining On\-Demand Instance limit for the selected instance type, the update fails\.